mlyzy/GREClue/README.md

   Delete lines 53-57 and 66-68 in /K-medoids/pipeline.py and replace line 69 -> z=s_vec
   ```
 ### RQ4 Parallel Debugging Effectiveness
 We simulate the parallel debugging process based on the results of the failure indexing approaches.
-Some operations require manual intervention.
-(1) cluster the failing tests according to the results of the failure indexing approaches.
   ```
   python Entropy-based_cluster/GREClue_code.py
   ```
 (2) each cluster of failed tests and all passed tests form the corresponding test suite.
+(Manual completion)

 (3) generate a corresponding suspiciousness ranking list for each test suite.
+(Refer to RQ1)

 (4) fix the faulty code for each suspiciousness ranking list in parallel and calculate the parallel debugging cost
   ```